 Our Convictions

+We are a reformed eldership affirming confessional standards.
 It is no secret that we’re about discipleship, as we encourage people to become Christ-followers in our city.
 From God’s Word it’s clear that this is the mission He gave the church.
 Our heart is about the quality of disciples and not the quantity.
 However, we do desire to see both quality and quantity increase as the Lord moves and blesses our work.
-We do love the work with passion.
+May the Lord cause the increase and growth.

 As a family journeying in faith together, we agree and share that the focus of our life is to glorify God through the fulfillment of the Great Commission (Matthew 28:19-20) in the spirit of the Great Commandment (Matthew 22:37–39) because of the Great Exchange (2 Corinthians 5:21).
 This is fulfilled as disciples of Jesus Christ are made.
 God is glorified as we manifest His presence in doing so (2 Timothy 2:2; 1 Corinthians 10:31).
 For more information about The Winepress’s heart and focus, please spend a little time reading and bouncing around the site.